LeoAquinas/amr/README.md

   Follow [this](https://github.com/jetsonhacks/jetson-orin-librealsense)
     --- Start directly from step 3.
 Once done, should be able to publish topics to ROS2

+  ### Making use in URDF
+  To make use of camera data, the camera frames need to be linked to base_link

   **Troubleshooting**
   1. RGB image topic fails to publish
        Might be due to resolution. change resolution to